-Despite the uptake of practices using EMRs, the country’s struggle to capture COVID-related data and the presence of health information systems that are not interoperable exposed the need for EMR, hospital and clinic systems’ that contribute and empower the greater health sector.
+Despite the uptake of practices using EMRs, the country’s struggle to capture COVID-related data and the presence of health information systems that are not interoperable exposed the need for EMR, hospital and clinic systems’ that contribute to and empower the greater health sector.
+Read on to see how the pandemic highlights the need for EMRs and Information Systems beyond hospital and clinic walls.

 It is nearly impossible to create or build healthcare capacity during a pandemic.
 Hospitals everywhere struggle with staffing and bed resources to keep up with Covid surges while preventing infections.
 The lack of clear political strategy and guidance seems to leave health providers fending for themselves.

-Need for EMR and Clinic Systems: How it can help.
+Pandemic Highlights the Need for EMR and Clinic Systems.
+See how it can help.

 If it wasn’t as clear before, it has become imperative that any operating business will need to invest in IT and digital solutions.
 It is about finding systems that answer core business requirements while also being equipped to support functionalities yet to be identified.
 For hospitals and clinics, it is not enough that systems and applications exist only for internal consumption.
 Systems need to enable them to participate and share health data (in a secure manner) to reach patients.
 They need to contribute information to guide policies for the greater population.